UfrgsProjects/MultiplicationMatrix/README.md

 MultiplicationMatrix
 ====================

-This is an assignment of the course Operational Systems II at UFRGS.
+>This is an assignment of the course Operational Systems II at UFRGS.
 In this homework, we analyse two implementations of matrix multiplication, one using fork and another using pthreads.

-Rodrigo F. Leite <\br>
+* Rodrigo F. Leite

-Felipe S. F. Paula <\br>
+* Felipe S. F. Paula